-- Go to medium.com and create a publication using your Medium account.
+1. Go to medium.com and create a publication using your Medium account.
 Note that Medium does not support custom domains with a standard Medium profile page (medium.com/@username).
 This will only work with a publication.
 To see complete instructions on creating a publication click here.

-- Make sure that all A records are , but set the CNAME to .
+4. Make sure that all A records are proxied through Cloudflare (orange clouded).
+Do not proxy CNAME records (grey cloud).
 CNAME flattening should also be turned on.
 The CNAME configuration is only necessary while Medium is securing the SSL certificate.
 After it has been applied the CNAME can be removed.

-- Go to Crypto within your Cloudflare account and set SSL to Full or Full (Strict).
+5. Go to the Overview tab of your Cloudflare SSL/TLS app and set SSL to Full or Full (Strict).

 Once the settings are configured correctly, Medium will validate the domain and obtain the SSL certificate.
 This can take 1-2 days, but sometimes longer.
 During this time you should expect your domain to direct to medium.com, or return an error.
 Once the SSL certificate has been applied you can change your CNAME settings, but the SSL setting must still be either Full or Full (Strict).